Community Health Worker-Navigator - 16 credits

 As a community health worker/navigator, you will play a critical role in bridging the gap between the community, health care, government and social service systems.

-Community Health Workers/Navigators (CHWN's) work to increase cultural competence, improve access to health care for racial and ethnic minorities, improve the quality of care for chronically ill people, promote health communities, and educate clients and others about access to and use of healthcare resources.
+Community Health Worker-Navigators (CHWN's) work to increase cultural competence, improve access to health care for underserved communities, coordinate care for chronically ill people, and map community resources to improve the overall health of communities.

 Required Courses - 16 credits